2sh/seven-segment-script/README.md

 ## Stylistic Choice
 - Characters are allowed to look the same as the numerals.
-- **Lowercase letters** are designed to have more weight in the lower 4 segments of the seven-segment display, ensuring a distinct visual difference from uppercase letters.
+- **Lowercase letters** are generally designed to have more weight in the lower 4 segments and to never have the upper 4 segments all lit at once, ensuring a distinct visual difference from uppercase letters.
   This may require the "invention" of some new characters, which may take some time to become familiar with and read fluently at first.
-- **Uppercase and lowercase letters** are distinct from one another.
+- **Uppercase and lowercase letters** should ideally all be distinct from one another.
 - Aside from its numerical usage, the **decimal point (DP)** is used to mark unknown characters or variations of diacritics or letters.
   However, it should be used as a last resort as some displays might not include it.

 ## Help required
-Areas for improvement:
+Potential areas for improvement:
   - **Languages using the Latin alphabet with diacritics**
   - **Greek**
   - **Languages using Cyrillic**